apoirrier/CTFs-writeups/SharkyCTF2020/Crypto/Noisy-RSA.md

 ## Discussion

-I believe the creators of the problem had another solution in mind, because this one doesn't use the the operation << 24 on the noise.
+I believe the creators of the problem had another solution in mind, because this one doesn't use the the fact that n := m << 24 on the noise.
 This operation has for consequence that the bits of **n** and **car^3** will be distinct.